Florida Leave Of Absence Rights Attorney

 - Military leave of absence – Florida employers must preserve the employment and jobs or members of the military who are deployed or activated for certain duties, including training, for up to five years.
 When they return, the military members must be given their jobs back.

-- Domestic violence – Employers must allow victims of domestic violence up to three days within a 12-month period to handle circumstances related to violence.
+- Leave for domestic violence victims – Employers must allow victims of domestic violence up to three days within a 12-month period to handle circumstances related to violence.

-We will provide you with the answers and information you need to understand how best to proceed in protecting your employment rights.
-Our Boynton Beach employment lawyers will advocate on your behalf at each step in the process.
-Contact us now.
+When you contact our firm, we can provide you with the answers and information you need to protect your employment rights while utilizing these leave options.
+Our lawyers will advocate on your behalf at each step in the process.